COVID-19: As Cases Increase, Here's Latest Breakdown In Ulster, Sullivan Counties

 - Olive: 6 (24);

-There are no active cases in Woodstock, Denning, Shandaken, or the Town of Kingston.
+There are no active cases in Shandaken or the Town of Kingston.

 Click here to sign up for Daily Voice's free daily emails and news alerts.